 Artificial Intelligence (AI) is seen by many as a great transformative technology.
-Researchers have been working on AI for decades.
+Researchers have been working on data science and AI for decades.
 Progress has been accelerated over the last few years thanks to three main developments; the increased availability of data, growing cloud computing power and more powerful algorithms developed by AI researchers.

 As AI hits a critical mass and becomes part of the fabric of organisational success, business leaders, policymakers, researchers, academics and those from non-governmental groups must work together to ensure that AI-based technologies are designed and deployed in a way that will earn the trust of the people who use them, as well as the individuals whose data is being collected.